-A Premarket Report (PMR) is a marketing application for Class III reprocessed single use devices (SUDs) that otherwise would have required a pre-market approval application.
-Among other information, a PMR must include validation data regarding cleaning, sterilization, and functional performance of the reprocessed device to ensure it is substantially equivalent to a legally marketed device.
+A premarket report (PMR) is a marketing application for class III reprocessed single use devices (SUDs) that otherwise would have required a premarket approval application.14 Among other information, a PMR must include validation data regarding cleaning, sterilization, and functional performance of the reprocessed device to ensure it is substantially equivalent to a legally marketed device.
 For PMRs submitted on or after October 1, 2002, FDA will assess the user fee in effect for an original PMA at the time of the submission.

-D. Licensing Agreement PMAs
+C. Licensing Agreement PMAs

-A licensing agreement PMA involves a PMA applicant (hereafter referred to as a licensor) entering into a licensing agreement with another party (hereafter referred to as a licensee) to provide that party with permission to reference the data in its PMA.
+A licensing agreement PMA involves a PMA applicant (hereafter referred to as a licensor) entering a licensing agreement with another party (hereafter referred to as a licensee) to provide that party with permission to reference the data in its PMA.
 The licensee, after submitting the licensing agreement PMA to FDA, may request FDA to approve its own device, by referencing all the information that was used as a basis for approval of the licensor's device.
 Upon receiving FDA's approval, the licensee assumes all the responsibilities of a PMA applicant, including the manufacture and distribution of a device that is identical to the licensor's.
 In addition, following approval of the licensing agreement, licensees may choose to make changes to their product.
 As for all PMA applicants, such changes may require the submission of a PMA supplement.

-Under the FD&C Act's user fee provisions, there is no distinction with respect to fee amounts for PMAs based on licensing agreements, and those based on original data.
-10 Therefore, original PMAs and PMA supplements based on licensing agreements are subject to the same fees as submissions based on original data.
-Similarly, certain PMA supplements submitted to a licensee's PMA would be subject to a user fee just as such supplements to a licensor's PMA would be subject to user fees.
+Under the FD&C Act's user fee provisions, there is no distinction with respect to fee amounts for PMAs based on licensing agreements and those based on original data.15 Therefore, original PMAs and PMA supplements based on licensing agreements are subject to the same fees as submissions based on original data.
+Similarly, certain PMA supplements submitted to a